sahajsatani/Quiz-API/README.md

 Project Summary
 This project is a Quiz Application built using Spring Boot.
 It provides a REST API for managing quiz sessions, retrieving questions, submitting answers, and viewing results.
 The application uses HttpSession to maintain user-specific quiz sessions and features endpoints for quiz management and participation.

+# Instructions to Run the Code
+Follow these steps to set up and run the Quiz Application API:<br>
+Prerequisites<br>
+Make sure the following are installed on your system:<br>

+Java Development Kit (JDK): Version 8 or above<br>
+Maven: Version 3.6 or above<br>
+Spring Boot: Included as part of the Maven dependencies<br>
+MySQL: To set up the database<br>
+Postman or Curl: For testing the API endpoints (optional but recommended)<br>

 # Endpoints